Microscopic theory of electron quadrupling condensates: Quadrupling transition in a model with density-density interaction

 Then the model \eqref{Omega_quad} transforms into:

 where other parameters are given by:

 $P_\pm$ parameters are defined in \appref{app_Ps}.
 Note, that paremeters $\kappa, \Lambda_i, \Lambda_- > 0$.

 Let us study the model \eqref{Omega_L_-d}. $\bar{\Omega}$ always diverges to $- \infty$ for $L_\pm \to + \infty$.
 However, for sufficiently large temperatures, there is one or two local minima.
-We interpret one minimum as a normal, two as quadrupling, and none as a superconducting state, see \figref{fig_Ls_t_2d} for details.
+We interpret the state with one minimum as a normal, the state with two minima as quadrupling, and the state with none as a superconducting state, see \figref{fig_Ls_t_2d} for details.
 Note that the transition to a superconducting state is given by $L_\pm \to \infty$ or equivalently $\epsilon_\pm \to 0$ for one or both components.

 As a side note, if one takes into account only the quadratic $\Lambda_2$ term, then the model always has a minimum, and hence there would be no transition to the superconducting state.